 Driving through the work zone, one should use extreme caution.
 The work zone is a very busy place.
 There are workers, trucks and equipment in places that you may not suspect.
 It is very important to follow the flagger's instruction and drive slow and cautious.
 When leaving the work zone a flagger might possibly direct you back into your normal lane of travel.
 Keep an eye out for trucks and other traffic as you leave.

 Please be patient.
-We may, as per Oregon Department of Transportation's Standard Specifications For Highway Construction Manual (1996) (Sub section 00220.02 Public Safety and Convenience), hold traffic up to twenty minutes at one time within a work zone.
+We may, as per Oregon Department of Transportation's Standard Specifications For Highway Construction Manual (2015) (Sub section 00220.02 Public Safety and Convenience; page 141), hold traffic up to twenty minutes at one time within a work zone.
 This is rare, but possible.
 We always try to keep traffic moving, so as not to disrupt the motoring public any longer than what is absolutely necessary.
 We do so only to maintain a safe condition for not only you the motoring public, but for our crews working within the work zone.